Freedom's Path: Production

 The film is based on a short of the same name that Brett Smith released in 2015.
 The feature length film was produced by Rocket Soul Studios and 1812 Films, with Soulidifly Productions, Rock Hill Studios, Room In The Sky Films and Chicago Media Angels.
 Producers were AJ Winslow, Jim Pidgeon, Neko Sparks and Steven Swadling.
 The film has a promotional partnership with Allen Media Group.

 Filming

 Principal photography took place in October 2019.
 It was largely filmed in and around Fayetteville with filming locations including Prairie Grove Battlefield Park, War Eagle Mill, Lincoln, and Cane Hill.

+During filming, assistant director David Halls was fired after a firearm discharged unexpectedly on set, wounding a crew member.
+He would later work as assistant director on the set of Rust, and he became a principal character in the shooting incident that killed Halyna Hutchins and wounded director Joel Souza.

 Release

 The film premiered at the Cinequest Film & Creativity Festival on April 15, 2022.
 The film was distributed by Xenon Pictures in 128 AMC and Regal Cinemas theaters on February 3, 2023 with part of ticket sales be donated to Historically Black Colleges and Universities.